tensorflow/models/README.md

 # Welcome to the Model Garden for TensorFlow

 The TensorFlow Model Garden is a repository with a number of different implementations of state-of-the-art (SOTA) models and modeling solutions for TensorFlow users.
-We aim to demonstrate the best practices for modeling so that TensorFlow users can take full advantage of TensorFlow for their research and product development.
+We are aiming  to demonstrate the best practices for modeling so that TensorFlow users can take full advantage of TensorFlow for their research and product development.

 | Directory | Description |